idleberg/m8tro-bootstrap/README.md

 Should you prefer a more consistent font behaviour, [Lato](https://www.google.com/fonts#UsePlace:use/Collection:Lato) on Google Fonts is a recommended alternative.

-## Usage
+## Installation

+Style-sheets are meant to be used instead of `bootstrap.min.css`, there's no need to include both files.

+### Bower

+Pre-compiled CSS files can be installed using [Bower](http://bower.io/)

+    bower install m8tro-bootstrap

+### Manual Installation

+Use the style-sheets from a [release](https://github.com/idleberg/m8tro-bootstrap/releases) or get the latest development version of [m8tro.min.css](https://raw.githubusercontent.com/idleberg/m8tro-bootstrap/master/dist/css/m8tro.min.css).

-### End user
+### CDN

-Download a copy of [m8tro.min.css](https://raw.githubusercontent.com/idleberg/m8tro-bootstrap/master/dist/css/m8tro.min.css) and use it in place of your Bootstrap 3.3.1 (or compatible) style-sheet.
-It is [not advised](http://stackoverflow.com/a/5503156/1329116) to embed a link to the raw file hosted on GitHub, since it increases your page's load time.
+There is currently no officially supported CDN.
+Also, it is [not advised](http://stackoverflow.com/a/5503156/1329116) to embed a link to the raw file hosted on GitHub, since it increases your page's load time.

-This theme can be used with [Bootstrap Listr](https://github.com/idleberg/Bootstrap-Listr), since it was somewhat designed for that purpose (well, kinda!)

-### Developers
+## Developers

-#### Gulp task
+### Gulp task

 The provided `gulpfile.js` will serve as our primary build tool.
 In order to use it, we need to have [Node.js](http://nodejs.org/download/) and [Bower](http://bower.io/) installed.